rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ## WorkingFiles Preparation and MD5 File Creation (required)
 *This step should take place in the BitCurator/Ubuntu environment.*

-You might have previously created checksum manifests during fiwalk or FTK Imager steps, but this step should be done anyway and will result in a single list for all extracted files.
+You might have previously created checksum manifests during fiwalk or FTK Imager steps, but this step should be done anyway because it results in a single list for all extracted files.
 If you need an alternative method, such as a Windows-based tool, talk to a digital archivist.

 1. Copy all the folder and files in ExtractedFiles to WorkingFiles.
 Anything you do from this point forward to weed, arrange, or otherwise alter the files should happen in WorkingFiles.
 ExtractedFiles should remain untouched in case you need to backtrack.
 2. Select all the folders in WorkingFiles.
 3. Right click and select “Scripts,” "File Analysis," and then “Calculate MD5.”
 4. After the script runs, a file called md5 should appear in the main WorkingFiles folder.
 5. Open it to make sure the script ran recursively and the file appears to have md5 checksums for all items.
-6. Rename the file as MSS/EUA###_WorkingFiles.md5 and save the file in PreservationDescriptionInfo to upload to the collection's PDI folder in LSG.
+6. Rename the file to MSS/EUA###_WorkingFiles.md5 and save in PreservationDescriptionInfo.
+7. Later, when ingesting logs, manifests, and other administrative information for preservation, upload the file to the LIBSAFE Go PreservationDescriptionInfo (PDI) folder for the collection.

 ---